wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl.html

-A responsive, easy and elegant way to present your offer to your visitors.
-Just create a new pricing table (custom type) and copy-paste the shortcode into your posts/pages.
-This plugin has been tested with WordPress 4.0.
+A responsive and elegant way to present your offer to your visitors.
+Create your new pricing table (custom type) and copy-paste the shortcode.

 == Description ==
 ### Responsive Pricing Table